Hyaxon/park-sooner/README.md

 3. To ensure it is properly downloaded, launch cmd prompt and type in "python --version".
 It should show that you have it downloaded by showing the current version installed.

 ### Swift - 6.0.3
-1. Got to [https://www.swift.org/install/linux/](url) and download the correct version
+1. Got to [https://www.swift.org/install/linux/](url) and download the correct version for your device.
 2. Once downloaded, open the file and follow the pop-up instructions.
 ### Git - 2.43.0.windows.1 | 2.48.1 (MacOS)
 1. Go to [https://git-scm.com/downloads](url) and download the correct version for your device.